You don't have to know how to do everything.

 Today, I’m the “web person” team member for small businesses, solopreneurs, and nonprofits who need someone on the crew to take care of the web stuff.
 I’m part of the team at the Inland Northwest Business Center teaching cybersecurity essentials to small business owners.
 And I have people on my team, like my visual designer, Rebecca Caligan, who make it possible for me to focus on what I do best.

-Do you want the pitbull on your pit crew?
+Want the pitbull on your pit crew?

 Get in touch, and let’s talk about what you need.